 God's Word is our guide, authority, and conscience in everything.
 We stand firm where it stands firm and remain flexible where it is flexible.

 Authentic in Worship

-We practice authentic and God-glorifying worship—worship that is true, more than music, relevant to the culture, and lead by the Spirit.
+We practice authentic and God-glorifying worship—worship that is true, more than music, relevant to the culture, and led by the Spirit.

 e.g. Jn.
 4:20-24

 We believe it is our Christ-commanded purpose to reveal and equip others to continue the mission and ministry first entrusted to Jesus’ disciples.
-We will make disciplining disciples.
+We make discipling disciples.

 e.g. Jn.
 13:1-17